 Example: Instead of just saying healthcare staffing is a $50B market, explain that telehealth adoption and post-pandemic labour shortages have created a new, fast-growing $5B segment that your platform directly serves.

-How to apply it: Pair credible market size data with a “why now” insight: technology shifts, policy changes, consumer behaviour.
+How to apply it: Pair credible market size data with a ‘why now’ insight: technology shifts, policy changes, consumer behaviour, and how businesses fund growth in response to those shifts.
 Help them see that this is not just a big market, it is the right time for your solution.

 4. Traction: Signals, Data, or Momentum